ringlej/ptxdist/doc/faq.rst

       $ ptxdist make get

   This starts to download all required packages in one run.
-It does nothing if the archives are already present in the source path. (run “PTXdist setup” first).
+It does nothing if the archives are already present in the source path.
+Run ``ptxdist setup`` first to set up the desired source folder.

 I want to backup all source archives for my BSP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~